Aleutians East Borough School District

 Aleutians East Borough School District (AEBSD) is a school district headquartered in Sand Point, Alaska.

 Several smaller school districts consolidated into the AEBSD, which opened in 1988.
 Most of the schools were previously in the Aleutian Region School District, and that of King Cove was in its own school district.

-As of 2015 the district operated four schools serving a total of 250 students.
+For the 2023-2024 school year, the district had 205 students enrolled and employed 24 teachers.
+In 2015, the district operated four schools serving a total of 250 students.